 Credit scores are useful and insightful metrics.
 They’re a good indicator of someone’s creditworthiness.
 However, that number alone does not define you and your personal finances.
 You don’t need perfect credit to get a loan.
 You don’t even need perfect credit to get the best rates.

 It’s also not a static number — even small changes or actions can improve your credit score.
-So, if you’re a deep subprime borrower with poor credit, don’t let that stop you from trying to qualify for a refinance loan.
+So, if you’re a deep subprime borrower with poor credit, don’t let that stop you from trying to qualify for a refinance auto loan.
 Especially if your other factors are above average.